Career education in government schools is being transformed to ensure students:

 Career self-exploration workshops for years 7 and 8

-Available from term 1 2019.
+Available from 2019.
 These workshops will help students think about their interests, skills, values and aspirations in the world of the work.
 The workshops include classroom activities and encounters with employers and industry.
 All Victorian government secondary schools will run the workshops for students in years 7 and 8.

 Professional career planning service for year 9 students